usc-isi-i2/table-linker/README.md

 - `-c {a,b}`: input columns containing the cells to be compared.
 The two columns are represented as a comma separated string.
 Default value is set as `a=label_clean` and `b=kg_labels`.
 Column `b` could have multiple labels splitted by `|` while column `a` could have only 1 label.
 - `--method list{string}`: the string similarity method to use, please refer to the introduction parts above for details.
 Mutiple method values is accepted here.
 You can send multiple methods in one time.
 - `-i`: case insensitive comparison.
 Default is case sensitive
+- `-o OUTPUT_COLUMN`, `--output-column-name OUTPUT_COLUMN`: specifies which named column the string similarity score is stored in.
+If not specified, the output column will be named in the format: `target_label_candidate_label_method`

 The string similarity scores are added to a output columns.
 If the specific columns (not `["label_clean", "kg_labels"]`)is given, the compared column names will be added to the column name whose name will be in the format `<col_1>\_<col_2>\_\<algorithm>`.